-Students who for academic or personal reasons are unable to complete their MSc may exit the programme with the successful completion of 120 or 60 credits and be awarded a Postgraduate Diploma or Postgraduate Certificate respectively.
-All Postgraduate Certificates will be awarded in Data Science only.
+Students who for academic or personal reasons are unable to complete their MSc may exit the programme with the successful completion of 120 or 60 credits and be awarded a

+Postgraduate Diploma or Postgraduate Certificate respectively.
 Postgraduate Diplomas will be awarded in line with the student's registered programme of study.
+The Postgraduate Certificate will be awarded in Data Science only.
 Exit qualifications are awarded at the discretion of the Board of Examiners.
-Once a student has accepted an exit qualification they will not be permitted to continue their study towards a higher award on the programme.
+Once a student has accepted an exit qualification they will not be permitted to continue their study towards a higher award on the programmes.